“Little children, from the moment they are weaned, are making their way toward independence.” - Maria Montessori

 Toddlers are taught respect for their environment, their classmates, their teachers, and themselves on an ongoing basis.
 Further opportunity for growth occurs during music time, story time, and both outdoor and indoor play times.
 As well, snacks and lunch are offered in the classroom which makes for a wonderful social time and the opportunity to enhance their social graces.

 Montessori Practical Life skills build a child’s self-confidence and self-worth through purposeful daily routines.
-Practical life skills we help instill and develop in your toddler include:

-• Preparing food • Setting a table • Washing dishes • Caring for their environment • Caring for themselves
+Some of the practical life skills your toddler will develop in our program include: • Preparing food • Setting a table • Washing dishes • Caring for their environment • Caring for themselves

 Art & Creativity Development